Comm-UNITY

 We as a station, really owned that story.
 We were the ones who broke it nationally with NPR, with the exception of, of Curt Guyette at the ACLU, who was the first reporter that noticed it.
 We kind of broke the story on a larger scale in the state.

 You like to think when you’re doing journalism that there will be a positive impact from the news.
 That it will matter.
 That it will help somebody.
 And that was a period of time when we were doing stories that were doing just that.
 We owned the story.
 It was a station-wide effort.
-We had we had large teams that were working on it.
+We had large teams that were working on it.
 It wasn’t any one reporter.
 We were able to put together a nationally award-winning documentary on it, NPR was relying on us for the national coverage, and it really was the validation for this station that we could do that type of major work that mattered to so many people and changed policy and changed the way the state was doing things.
 There was a an obvious impact that occurred that we believe was a positive result of our reporting.

 If you could have any superpower, what would it be and why?

 If I had to pick one, it would be teleportation.
 I love the idea of how efficient it would make life and, and the possibilities that it would offer.
 I mean, imagine being able to go to work and then go to a meeting in Washington DC, go from there to lunch with a friend in Brisbane, come back to finish your work, have dinner in Paris, and come back home and go to bed.
-All just by being able to snap your fingers and go where you needed to be.
-Truly amazing.
+A

 What’s your top lunch spot near campus or downtown?